cortex-js/compute-engine/src/docs/reference-linear-algebra.md

 ["List", ["List", 1, 3, ["List", 5, 0]]]
 ```

+An **axis** is a dimension of a tensor.
+A vector has one axis, a matrix has two
+axes, a tensor (multi-dimensional matrix) has more than two axes.

+The **shape** of a tensor is the length of each of its axes.
+For example, a
+matrix with 3 rows and 4 columns has a shape of `(3, 4)`.

+The **rank** of a tensor is the number of axes of the tensor.
+For example, a
+matrix has a rank of 2.
+Note that rank is sometimes used with a different
+meaning.
+For example, the rank of a matrix can also be defined as the maximum
+number of linearly independent rows or columns of the matrix.
+In the Compute
+Engine, **rank** is always used with the meaning of the number of axes.

 In the Compute Engine, matrices are stored in **row-major** order.
 This means that
-the first element of the outer list is the first row of the matrix, the second element
+the first element of the outer axis is the first row of the matrix, the second element
 of the list is the second row of the matrix, etc.

-{% readmore "/compute-engine/reference/collections/" %}Since vectors,
+{% readmore "/compute-engine/reference/collections/" %}Since
-matrixes and tensors are `List` collections, some **collection operations**
+matrixes are `List` collections, some **collection operations**
 can also be applied to them such as `At`, `Fold` and `Map`. {% endreadmore %}